wylswz/ParallelDecoder/README.md

     - cache_size: Size of queue
     - get_args: The function that take a sample and return a set of args
     - decoder: The function that convert a sample to a concrete piece of data
-    - deque_time: Wait time of getting data out of empty queue
+    - deque_timeout: Wait time of getting data out of empty queue
-    - enque_time: Wait time of putting data into full queue
+    - enque_timeout: Wait time of putting data into full queue
     - cache_full_wait_time: The wait time of fetching new data if the queue is full

 - stop()